-Any files placed in a folder called StreamingAssets in a Unity project will be copied verbatim to a particular folder on the target machine.
+Any files placed in a folder called StreamingAssets (case-sensitive) in a Unity project will be copied verbatim to a particular folder on the target machine.
 You can retrieve the folder using the Application.streamingAssetsPath property.
-For reference, the location of this folder varies per platform:
+It’s always best to use

 Application.dataPath + "/StreamingAssets".